Man standing on top of Denali with hands raised holding a camera

 Cardea, Dominic D smiling

-DCC offers a way for folks to connect with other people with similar career trajectories across the bureaus and to explore potentials they did not know existed.
+Dominic Cardea is an Instructional Design and Technology Specialist with the National Parks Service.
+DCC offers a way for individuals to connect with other people with similar career trajectories across the bureaus and to explore potentials they did not know existed.
 Dominic is passionate about helping people make those connections at the individual and community level.
-As an DCC ambassador he feels he can help raise visibility, get people to look beyond their immediate roles and surroundings, and to be a leader in creating an innovative network of professionals.
+As a DCC ambassador he feels he can help raise visibility, get people to look beyond their immediate roles and surroundings, and to be a leader in creating an innovative network of professionals.

 NPS